 Previous GeneCards Identifiers for CCL3L1 Gene

 This gene is one of several cytokine genes that are clustered on the q-arm of chromosome 17.
 Cytokines are a family of secreted proteins that function in inflammatory and immunoregulatory processes.
 The protein encoded by this gene binds to several chemokine receptors, including chemokine binding protein 2 and chemokine (C-C motif) receptor 5 (CCR5).
 CCR5 is a co-receptor for HIV, and binding of this protein to CCR5 inhibits HIV entry.
 The copy number of this gene varies among individuals, where most individuals have one to six copies, and a minority of individuals have zero or more than six copies.
 There are conflicting reports about copy number variation of this gene and its correlation to disease susceptibility.
 This record represents one of two copies that are present on the ALT_REF_LOCI_2 alternate haplotype of the GRCh38 human reference genome assembly.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Apr 2014]

 GeneCards Summary for CCL3L1 Gene

 CCL3L1 (Chemokine (C-C Motif) Ligand 3-Like 1) is a Protein Coding gene.
-Diseases associated with CCL3L1 include acquired immunodeficiency syndrome and hiv-1.
+Diseases associated with CCL3L1 include asymptomatic dengue and hiv-1.
 Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
 GO annotations related to this gene include chemokine activity.